it-dept-cis/Essential-Guide-to-Election-Security/docs/source/glossary.rst

    CIS Controls
      A prioritized set of actions that collectively form a defense-in-depth set of best practices that mitigate the most common attacks against systems and networks

+   common vulnerabilities and exploits
+     The generic name for known cybersecurity vulnerabilities that have been catalogued by the :ref:`CVE program <https://www.cve.org>`_.
+There is one CVE Record for each vulnerability in the catalog.

    disinformation
      Information deliberately created to mislead, harm, or manipulate a person, social group, organization, or country